Mu-Sigma/muHVT/README.md

 As it can be seen in the table above, percentage of cells in level1 having quantization error below threshold is `0%`.
 Hence we can go one level deeper and try to compress it further.

-We will now overlay the `Quant.Error` variable as heatmap over the voronoi tesselation plot to visualize the quantization error better.
+We will now overlay the `Quant.Error` variable as heatmap over the voronoi tessellation plot to visualize the quantization error better.

 Let's have a look at the function `hvtHmap` which we will use to overlay a variable as heatmap.